mxenabled/mx-platform-go/docs/ConnectWidgetRequest.md

 `func (o *ConnectWidgetRequest) HasUpdateCredentials() bool`

 HasUpdateCredentials returns a boolean if a field has been set.

-### GetWaitForFullAggregation

-`func (o *ConnectWidgetRequest) GetWaitForFullAggregation() bool`

-GetWaitForFullAggregation returns the WaitForFullAggregation field if non-nil, zero value otherwise.

-### GetWaitForFullAggregationOk

-`func (o *ConnectWidgetRequest) GetWaitForFullAggregationOk() (*bool, bool)`

-GetWaitForFullAggregationOk returns a tuple with the WaitForFullAggregation field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetWaitForFullAggregation

-`func (o *ConnectWidgetRequest) SetWaitForFullAggregation(v bool)`

-SetWaitForFullAggregation sets WaitForFullAggregation field to given value.

-### HasWaitForFullAggregation

-`func (o *ConnectWidgetRequest) HasWaitForFullAggregation() bool`

-HasWaitForFullAggregation returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)